moderneinc/enterprise-jenkins-ingest/README.md

 2. Change this line in [add-repos.sh](https://github.com/moderneinc/enterprise-jenkins-ingest/blob/main/add-repos.sh#L76) to point to your version control system.
 Note that it does not have to be a GitHub installation; any git server will work.

 The `seed.groovy` Job DSL script generates jobs that publish ASTs either to Artifactory or Nexus.
+They are mutually exclusive, so please follow one of the two configuration options.

 ### If you want to publish ASTs to Artifactory